 Read further information on the Student Misconduct Rule 2020.

-If you have a disability, medical condition or a temporary injury, our Disability Liaison Officers can assist you in determining whether the standard examination conditions can be altered to meet your specific needs.
+If you are impacted by conditions related to mental health, medical issues (temporary or ongoing), neurodiversity, learning disorders or other conditions that are sensory, physical, neurological or intellectual, our Accessibility and Inclusion Advisors can assist you in determining whether the standard examination conditions can be altered to meet your specific needs.
 The arrangements can be temporary for this exam period only or in effect for the duration of your study.

 If you believe you require alternative exam arrangements, please contact Accessibility and Inclusion support services.

 IMPORTANT: Assessment of your needs and determination of alternate exam arrangements takes time, and there is a deadline for those arrangements to be in place.
-Contact a Disability Liaison Officer to start the process as early as possible in the year or session.
+Contact an Accessibility and Inclusion Advisor to start the process as early as possible in the year or session.
+These arrangements need to finalised at least two weeks before an exam.

 There are steps to follow if you feel unwell during your exam, or unable to sit your exam due to misadventure or circumstances beyond your control.